danieljgorski/tempus-ca/1-gnu-stat-command/gstat.md

 - Change - Last time the file's *attribute* was modified.
 - Birth - File creation.

-`gstat` can also be used to display information on a file system using the `-f` option:
+`gstat` can also be used to display information on a file system using the `-f` flag:

 ```zsh
 ~ ❯ gstat -f gene_signatures.csv